Skip To Main Content

 We encourage all families to keep their child's emergency contact information up-to-date with the school district.
 Here are some ways to do so:

-You may also wish to develop an emergency plan for your family.
+You may also wish to develop an emergency plan for your family, for more information please visit the following Centro Hispano’s Community Resource Page

-You may have other questions about your rights, your student’s rights and where to seek help.
+You may have additional questions about your rights, your student’s rights and where to seek help.
 We’ve compiled several resources below.